tomernahum/CUNYFirst-Schedule-Builder-Userbot/readme.md

 Usually there are waitlists which make this program not needed (unless you're trying to get on the end of a waitlist), but sometimes they close all the waitlists for some reason, which is what happened when I wrote this.

-I didn't want to make this but I had to because it's like nuclear armament - what if the other side already has this them?
+I didn't want to make this but I had to because it's like nuclear armament - what if the other side already has them?
 Same with this tool.

 # How to Use
 1) Go to cunyfirst schedule builder and select your schedule that you wan't this bot to autoregister for